A variational principle for a non-integrable model: Abstract

 \section{Abstract}

-We develop a new robust technique to deduce variational principles for non-integrable discrete systems.
-To illustrate this technique, we show the existence of a variational principle for graph homomorphisms from $\Z^m$ to a $d$-regular tree.
-This seems to be the first non-trivial example of a variational principle in a non-integrable model.
-Instead of relying on integrability, the technique is based on a discrete Kirszbraun theorem and a concentration inequality obtained through the dynamic of the model.
-Using those two results, we also obtain the existence of a continuum of translation-invariant, ergodic, gradient Gibbs measures for graph homomorphisms from $\Z^m$ to a regular tree.
+We show the existence of a variational principle for graph homomorphisms from $\Z^m$ to a $d$-regular tree.
+The technique is based on a discrete Kirszbraun theorem and a concentration inequality obtained through the dynamics of the model.
+As another consequence of the concentration inequality we also obtain the existence of a continuum of translation-invariant ergodic gradient Gibbs measures for graph homomorphisms from $\Z^m$ to a regular tree.
+The method is sufficiently robust such that it could be applied to other discrete models with a quite general target graphs.